csiro-hydroinformatics/wila/README.md

 ## License

-This software is released under the LGPL v3.
+This software is released under the CSIRO Open Source Software Licence Agreement (variation of the BSD / MIT License).
 See LICENSE.

 ## Requirements